Beyond symmetry protection: Robust feedback-enforced edge states in non-Hermitian stacked quantum spin Hall systems: Criterion for a real bulk spectrum in the stacked-QSH model under double PBC

-In our main text, we have shown that the double PBC bulk spectrum of the stacked-QSH model can be made real by tuning the inter-layer couplings $\mu$ and $\nu$ to be sufficiently large, i.e., $\mu\nu\geq\gamma$ [Fig.~1(c3)].
+In the main text we showed that the double-PBC bulk spectrum of the stacked-QSH model can be made real by tuning the inter-layer couplings $\mu$ and $\nu$ to be sufficiently large, i.e.\ $\mu\nu\ge\gamma$, as indicated by the dashed hyperbola in Fig.~1(c3).
+Here we provide a detailed analytical derivation of this criterion and discuss its generality.

-To understand the dashed curve plotted by $\mu\nu=\gamma$ in Fig.~1(c3), we derive an analytical condition for the supression of the imaginary part of the spectrum in the stacked-QSH model in double PBC.
-The key idea is that, for the parameters used in our numerics, the Bloch momentum that mostly likely leads to complex spectrum is $\mathbf k^\star=(\pi/2,0)$: here the Hermitian part of the single-layer Hamiltonian is minimal, while the non-Hermitian term $i\gamma\sigma_y$ is maximal.